Updated retention good practice guidance

 That said, R3 makes it clear that it is the sponsor who is responsible for setting the overall approach for retention.
 We can see this in the two quotes below;

-2.12.11: ‘The investigator/institution should retain the essential records for the required retention period in accordance with applicable regulatory requirements or until the sponsor informs the investigator/institution that these records are no longer needed, whichever is the longer (see Appendix C).’
+2.12.12: "The investigator/institution should retain the essential records for the required retention period in accordance with applicable regulatory requirements or until the sponsor informs the investigator/institution that these records are no longer needed, whichever is the longest.
+The investigator/institution should take measures to ensure availability, accessibility and readability and to prevent unauthorised access and accidental or premature destruction of these records (see Appendix C)."

 3.16 g: ‘The sponsor should provide guidance to investigators/institutions, service providers and trial participants, where relevant, on the expectations for data capture, data changes, data retention and data disposal’